Sustainability performance

 Targets and Metrics

-2022/23 performance
+2023/24 performance

-36% average reduction across development pipeline.
+40% average upfront embodied carbon reduction across development pipeline

-33% energy intensity reduction.
+18% energy intensity reduction

-Source 85% of total energy (electricity, gas, heating and cooling) consumption from renewable sources by 2030.
+Source 85% of total energy (electricity, gas, heating and cooling) consumption from renewable sources by 2030

-Ensure 100% of assets located in areas highly exposed to climate risks have adaptation measures in place.
+Ensure 100% of assets located in areas highly exposed to climate risks have adaptation measures in place

-Assets located in areas highly exposed to physical risks continue to ensure adequate protection and mitigation plans are in place, including business continuity and emergency-response plans.
+Assets located in areas highly exposed to physical risks continue to ensure adequate protection and mitigation plans are in place, including Business Continuity and Emergency Response Plans

 Enhancing nature and green spaces